Study Abroad

 Study Abroad for Philosophy Majors & Minors

 The Philosophy Department encourages, and tries very hard to accommodate, study abroad.
-It is, therefore, possible to satisfy a number of requirements in philosophy during study abroad.
+It is often possible to satisfy some major or minor requirements during a study abroad program.
 The Philosophy Department needs specific information in order to determine whether a course at a given institution can count toward your major/minor requirements.
 Your proposal for credit should include: name of accredited school offering the course and the department where it is offered; the number of credits the course is worth; and the course description and/or syllabus including required readings.
 This information is usually available to students prior to going abroad and thus should be approved before going abroad.

 Before going abroad, students should, in consultation with the Director of Undergraduate Studies, put together a tentative plan of study to determine how these courses selected can be applied toward a Philosophy major/minor.
 This tentative study plan may change once actually abroad, though consistent communication is required for alterations.
-The Undergraduate Director will also advise on pre-registration each semester for current majors/minors.
-This advice will be clearer and more insightful with current information on course selections.
 If approved beforehand, there should be no trouble with transfer credit.
 See the Transfer Credit section.